everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-local-files/_index.md

 ## Special Folders

-Within the "Local files" screen, you'll encounter several special folders:
+Within the "Local files" screen, you'll encounter several special folders.

-### Downloads
+## Downloads

-All files downloaded from cloud services will appear here by default.
+All files downloaded from cloud storage service will appear here by default.
 You can customize this behavior in the application settings.

-### Audio Player
+## Audio Player

 This is the audio player cache folder.
 By default, the audio player downloads some songs in the audio player queue to apply crossfade and optimize playback.
-You can disable the audio player cache in app settings or simply remove the folder from "Local files."
+You can disable the audio player cache in app settings or simply delete this folder from "Local files."

-### iCloud
+## iCloud

 Place files in this folder, and they will sync across all your devices connected to the same iCloud account.

-### Offline Folders
+## Offline Folders

-When you make a playlist, album, artist, or online folder available for offline use, all those files will be downloaded to this folder.
-If you need to disable offline mode for specific items, you can use the more actions menu or remove the corresponding folder located in "Offline folders."
+When you make a playlist, album, artist, or online folder available for offline use, all those files will be downloaded into this folder.
+If you need to disable offline mode for specific items, you can use the more actions menu or delete the corresponding folder located in "Offline folders."

 ![Special Folders In Local Files](21260c_c0dfe9a1fd18451b9852794fd20bd78d~mv2.png)

 ## Two Distinct Sections

-In the "Local Files" section, the screen is organized into two distinct sections.
+"Local Files" screen is organized into two distinct sections.

-### Files in this Application
+## Files in this Application

-Displays files and folders located within the current application.
+Shows files and folders stored in the app’s Documents directory and iCloud Drive.

-### Files on this iPhone/iPad/Mac
+## Files on this iPhone/iPad/Mac

-Shows files located on your device.
-You can import them into the application using the system file picker.
+Shows files located on your device but in different applications.
+You can import them into this application using the system file picker.
 To activate the picker, choose "Open files..." to select files or "Open folders..." to select folders.
 Detailed instructions on how to import local music stored on your iPhone or Mac are available [here](https://www.everappz.com/post/how-to-play-local-music-stored-on-your-iphone-or-mac).
+You can also connect a folder located on your device and have quick access to the folder's content.
+Use "Connect a folder" menu item and choose a folder located on your device.
+Tap "Done" and the app will create link to that folder with read/write access and you can manage files dicrectly from this app.
+To disconnect folder located on your device tap "More actions" button and choose "Disconnect".

 ![Import Files From My Device](21260c_23f2dabf630a4939bd0958ede9f27317~mv2.png)